-Land O'Lakes, Florida 34638
+O'Lakes, Florida 34638

-The name, title, and contact information of this individual will be published annually in the parent and staff handbooks, in the School District Annual Report to the public, and/or on the School District's web site.
+The name, title, and contact information of this individual will be published annually in the parent and staff communications and/or on the School's web site.

 A Compliance Officer will be available during regular school/work hours to discuss concerns related to unlawful harassment, to assist students, other members of the School District community, and third parties who seek support or advice when informing another individual about "unwelcome" conduct, or to intercede informally on behalf of the student.